leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/pandas.md

 when the data has both numeric **and** categorical information (e.g. sex, occupation etc).

-Although all algorithms ultimately only work with numeric values either by converting categories into counts or 0-1 flags, the data is rarely ever coded in that format.
+Although all algorithms ultimately only work with numeric values, e.g. by converting categories into counts or a collection of 0-1 columns, the data is rarely ever encoded in that format.
 For example, the variable `gender` is commonly coded as `M`, `F`, `Other`, `NA`.
 Then most algorithms will create multiple columns/variables **like** `gender_is_M`, `gender_is_F`, `gender_is_Other` where each is 0 or 1 depending